amiracle/quick-start-cribl/README.md

 If you want to just deploy a Cribl LogStream Standard instance running on AWS, you can also head over to [Cribl.Cloud](https://cribl.cloud) and sign up for your own free tenant.

 ## Architecture
-Deploying this Quick Start with default parameters will build a single EC2 instance Leader Instance.
+Deploying this Quick Start with default parameters will build a single EC2 Instance.
 The instance will be launched within the VPC and (AZ's) you specify.
 This deployment will also create an S3 bucket that can be used as a source or destination.
-The EC2 Role and the associated policy will also be created as a part of this CloudFormation template and assigned to the Worker Nodes.
+The EC2 Role and the associated policy will also be created as a part of this CloudFormation template and assigned to this node.

 ![Cribl Single Deplyoment](docs/images/Cribl_AWS_Single.png)